 This Disclosure and the Company's SEC Filings referred to above contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-In this Disclosure and the SEC Filings, words such as "estimate," "forecast," "project," "anticipate," "likely," "confident," "target," "expect," "intend," "continue," "seek," "believe," "plan," "goal," "could," "should," "would," "may," "will," "strategy," "synergies," "opportunities," "trends" and words of similar meaning, may signify forward looking statements.
+In this Disclosure and the SEC Filings, words such as "estimate," "forecast," "project," "anticipate," "likely," "confident," "target," "expect," "intend," "continue," "seek," "believe," "plan," "goal," "could," "should," "would," "may," "night," "will," "strategy," "synergies," "opportunities," "trends," "future" and words of similar meaning, may signify forward looking statements.
 These statements, which may be expressed in a variety of ways, including the use of future or present tense language, relate to, among other things statements about the Company's liquidity management and ratios.
-These statements are based on the Company's current beliefs and expectations and actual outcomes may differ materially from those expressed or implied as a result of a number of factors (some of which are beyond the Company's control), including those factors described in our 2017 Annual Report under "Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") - Risk Factors", such as extensive government rulemaking, regulation and supervision, which have, and in the future may, compel us to change how we manage our businesses, could have a material adverse effect on our business, financial condition and results of operations and have increased our compliance and operational risks and costs; a determination that our resolution plan is not credible or not able to facilitate an orderly resolution under the U.S. Bankruptcy Code and any material negative impact on our business. reputation, results of operations and financial condition and the application of our Title I preferred resolution strategy or resolution under the Title II orderly liquidation authority and any adverse effects on our liquidity, financial condition and security holders: regulatory or enforcement actions or litigation and any material adverse effect on our results of operations or harm to our businesses or reputation; failure to satisfy regulatory standards, including "well capitalized" and "well managed" status or capital adequacy and liquidity rules, and any resulting limitations on our activities, or adverse effects on our business and financial condition: operational risk and any material adverse effect on our business; changes in interest rates and any material adverse effect on our profitability; any adverse effect on our business, financial condition and results of operations of not effectively managing our liquidity; and the failure or circumvention of our controls and procedures and any material adverse effect on our business, reputation, results of operations and financial condition.
+These statements are based on the Company's current beliefs and expectations and actual outcomes may differ materially from those expressed or implied as a result of a number of factors (some of which are beyond the Company's control), including those factors described in our 2018 Annual Report under "Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") -Risk Factors", such as extensive government rulemaking, regulation and supervision, which have, and in the future may, compel us to change how we manage our businesses, which could have a material adverse effect on our business, financial condition and results of operations and have increased our compliance and operational risks and costs; a determination that our resolution plan is not credible or not able to facilitate an orderly resolution under the U.S. Bankruptcy Code, which could have a material negative impact on our business, reputation, results of operations and financial condition; the application of our Title I preferred resolution strategy or resolution under the Title II orderly liquidation authority, which could adversely affect our liquidity, financial condition and security holders; regulatory or enforcement actions or litigation, which could materially adversely affect our results of operations or harm our businesses or reputation; failure to satisfy regulatory standards, including "well capitalized" and "well managed" status or capital adequacy and liquidity rules more generally, which could result in limitations on our activities, or adversely affect our business and financial condition; operational risk. which may materially adversely affect our business; changes in interest rates and yield curves, which could have a materially adverse effect on our profitability; transitions away from, or changes in the calculation of LIBOR and other benchmark rates, which could adversely impact our business and results of operations; any adverse effect on our business, financial condition and results of operations of not effectively managing our liquidity; and the failure or circumvention of our controls and procedures, which could have a material adverse effect on our business, reputation, results of operations and financial condition.